org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/enrichment/steps.md

 ### Configuration Parameters

 - `int maxCorrelatedVulnerabilitiesPerArtifact = Integer.MAX_VALUE`
-  the maximum amount of vulnerabilities are allowed to be matched per artifact.
+  The maximum amount of vulnerabilities that are allowed to be matched per artifact.
 Additional vulnerabilities will be dropped.
 To guarantee consistency over runs, the list is sorted alphabetically before removing the vulnerabilities.

 ### Affected attributes